 Every day in May: My marketing mix

-May is my month to show up.
-Every single day.
+May is my month to show up every single day.

-So here's the rundown of the channels I use to market Lyons Creative, why I chose them and what they actually do for my business.
+Here's the rundown of the channels I use to market Lyons Creative, why I chose them and what they actually do for my business.
 If you're a freelancer or small creative studio trying to figure out where to put your energy, hopefully this saves you some of the figuring-out time I've already spent.

 LinkedIn